FrancescBars/Files-on-Automorphism-Quotient-Curves/Readme Inequalities in Theorem 34.md

 ##Example

-First we pick different functions for computing the genus of a quotient modular curve (such Magma codes are already available in another folder in this github).
+First we pick different functions for computing the genus of a quotient modular curve (such Magma codes are already available in another folder in this github for example see \url{https://github.com/FrancescBars/Magma-functions-on-Quotient-Modular-Curves}).

 ````magma